 Through my travels and experience of living abroad, I hope to inspire and motive you to step out of your comfort zone.
 Maybe you’re not ready to leave it all and start working and living abroad, that’s fine!
 Not ready to travel to a foreign country, either?
 No problem!
 Let’s take it slow, read about a place or two.
 Check out some places to see or food to try, next thing you know you’ll be Pinterest-ing or saving clips of your favorite destinations.
 Who knows, maybe you’ll hear about a foreign culture fair or festival near you that you might want to check out, or a new restaurant, or a even a friend.
 Next thing you know you are saving up for vacation, packing your bags and drinking craft brews on the airplane.

 My LOVE Project was created in order to find, photograph and spread the LOVE that lives all around us.
 I hope it will also encourage and inspire you to value, grow and spread the LOVE in your life.

 If you’re also a teacher, always on the lookout for fresh resources and real-life imagery for your classrooms, stop on over here!

-- Sign up for my mailing list in order to get new updates straight to your mailbox
+- Sign up at the bottom of this page for my mailing list in order to get new updates straight to your mailbox

 - If you are interested to have a photography session with me, get in touch via my Contact Form.